The Veto-Avoidance Theory of Board Game Design

 The Gauntlet of Vetos

-Multiple people must agree to play a game for it to be used at all.
+Multiple people must agree to use the product for it to be used at all.
+If you can't find anyone to play with, you can't use it.

 Not all products are like this.
-For example you can enjoy music, books, and shoes without anyone else's participation.
+You can enjoy music, books, and shoes without anyone else's participation.

-Opinions about any one game tend to vary a lot, which makes it hard to find a game everyone wants to play.
+Opinions about any one game tend to vary, which makes it hard to find a game everyone wants to play.

-Therefore (goes our theory), if we want to make games that do the basic job of getting to the table, it helps if they satisfy disparate tastes.
+Therefore (goes our theory), if we want to make games that do the basic job of getting to the table, they need to satisfy disparate tastes more than the best of other art forms do.

-It's hard to do because opinions about any given game vary wildly.
+That's a hard design challenge, because opinions about any given game vary wildly.

 I often interview our customers, and they'll often talk about wanting to play a given game, but being unable, because a friend or family member doesn't want to.